List of monochrome and RGB color formats: 30-bit RGB

-Some newer graphics cards support 30-bit RGB and higher.
+Some newer graphics cards support 30-bit RGB and more.
 Its color palette contains (210)3 = 10243 = 1,073,741,824 colors.
 However, there are few operating systems or applications that support this mode yet.
 For some people, it may be hard to distinguish between higher color palettes than 24-bit color offers.
 However, the range of luminance, or gray scale, offered in a 30-bit color system would have 1,024 levels of luminance rather than the 256 of the common standard 24-bit, to which the human eye is more sensitive than to hue.
 This reduces the banding effect for gradients across large areas.

 Non-regular RGB palettes

 These also are full RGB palette repertories, but either they do not have the same number of levels for every red, green and blue components, or they are bit levels based.
 Nevertheless, all of them are used in very popular personal computers.

 For further details on color palettes for these systems, see the article List of 8-bit computer hardware palettes.